NuzhatLupin/VirtualQuest-Dashboard/README.md

 The VirtueQuest Dashboard is a Python project developed by an interdisciplinary team consisting of Nusrat Atika, Ellis Dyke, and Nuzhat Zahan.
 This project aims to provide users with a user-friendly web interface for accessing various tools and information.
 It utilizes cutting-edge technologies and APIs to offer a seamless experience.

 ## Project Description
-The VirtueQuest Dashboard offers functionalities such as a Python calculator, Wikipedia search, and internet search using DuckDuckGo.
-Leveraging the panel library, the interface is interactive and intuitive, catering to users with varying levels of technical expertise.
+This Python project is a simple web dashboard that lets users run different tools like a Python calculator, Wikipedia search, and internet search using DuckDuckGo.
+It uses the panel library to make an interactive interface.
+The project safely handles sensitive data like API keys by loading them from a file.
+Users can type questions or code into the website, and the dashboard shows the answers.
+The system uses OpenAI's language technology to process inputs and keeps track of the conversation to make the interaction better.
+If there are any errors, the dashboard will tell the user what went wrong in a clear way.
+This setup is great for anyone who needs quick access to information or computational tools through a user-friendly web page.

-One of the notable features of this project is its handling of sensitive data like API keys.
-The dashboard securely loads these keys from a file, ensuring data privacy and security for users.
-Users can input questions or code into the website, and the dashboard displays the corresponding answers or results.
+Queries Users can ask are: General Knowledge and Facts, Computational or Mathematical Queries, Programming Help, Advice and Recommendations, Language and Translations, Current Events and News.

 ## Key Features
 - Python calculator